My bold Journey

 writing a haiku

-blending optimism with joy
+optimism with

 Collage & Comfort: “A Tree of Words in a Forest of Phrases” (Week 3)